 Intended Purpose Of Universal Life To Obtain High Value

 A policy that is well funded early has the potential to perpetuate itself over time without premium payments being made into the policy after a certain point.
-Clients must be aware that deviations in interest rate from the illustrated rate, and deviations in payments made will affect the returns of the policy.
-Not all policies will necessarily ever become self sustaining if not funded appropriately.
+Clients must be aware that deviations in the interest rate from the illustrated rate, and deviations in payments made will affect the returns of the policy.
+Not all policies will necessarily ever become self-sustaining if not funded appropriately.

 CVAT Death Benefit and Rising Death Benefit